Tintern Abbey (band): History

 Since the band's breakup, the single "Beeside"/"Vacuum Cleaner" has been highly sought after by collectors (selling at £1000 plus) and has been hailed as one of the best examples of British psychedelia.
-As such, the band has become something of a cult favorite.
+As such, the band has become something of a cult favourite.
 Among other places, "Vacuum Cleaner" was re-released on the Nuggets II compilation.

-A 7" vinyl EP was released by Paul Brett and John Dalton in 2006 of 4 of the band's 1968-era demo songs, including "How Do I Feel Today", as a benefit for Oxfam.
+A 7" vinyl EP was released by Brett and Dalton in 2006 of four of the band's 1968-era demo songs, including "How Do I Feel Today", as a benefit for Oxfam.
 These songs were recorded in 1968 at Tony Pike's studios in Putney, London, but never released until recently and they are the only copies of the original acetates.
-Paul Brett has a collection of songs from that era that he wrote for submission to the LP that never was, including a setting of Edgar Allan Poe's "The Pit and the Pendulum".
-Brett intends to record these songs and release them to the public.
+Brett has a collection of songs from that era that he wrote for submission to the LP that never was, including a setting of Edgar Allan Poe's "The Pit and the Pendulum".
+All recordings were collected on the 2024 anthology Beeside (The Complete Recordings).

-Dave MacTavish as a solo artist released one single "Ooh La La" b/w "Collie Girl" on the Young Blood label, in 1973 according to the label dates (then in Germany under "Decca" - license - # DL 25564).
+Dave MacTavish as a solo artist released one single "Ooh La La" b/w "Collie Girl" on the Young Blood label, in 1973 according to the label dates (then in Germany under "Decca" - license - DL 25564).